Backyard Sessions: MTV Unplugged Presents: Miley Cyrus Backyard Sessions (2020)

 On October 16, 2020, Cyrus premiered a full Backyard Sessions concert on MTV.
 Her band called themselves "Miley Cyrus and the Social Distancers," and all members except the singers wore masks in performance.
 On October 17, she posted six concert videos to her YouTube channel.
 Four were covers: "Gimme More" by Britney Spears, "Communication" by The Cardigans, "Sweet Jane" by the Velvet Underground, and "Just Breathe" by Pearl Jam.
 She also posted a live version of her song "Midnight Sky" from her album Plastic Hearts and a duet with her sister Noah Cyrus of Noah's song "I Got So High That I Saw Jesus."
 During the concert, she also performed a cover of Jackson Browne's "These Days," but this was not uploaded to Cyrus's channel in October.

 List of performances

 Apple Music Backyard Sessions (2020)

 Furthermore, upon the release of her seventh studio album Plastic Hearts, Cyrus also released a second edition of the album onto Apple Music.
 This edition included four videos for the backyard sessions for a few of the newly released songs, namely "High", "Plastic Hearts", "Golden G String" and "Angels like You".

 List of performances

-Miley Cyrus – Endless Summer Vacation (Backyard Sessions) (2023)
+Endless Summer Vacation (Backyard Sessions) (2023)

-Miley Cyrus – Endless Summer Vacation (Backyard Sessions) is an American documentary concert special directed by Jacob Bixenman and Brendan Walter, and starring American singer Miley Cyrus, released on Disney+ on March 10, 2023.
-The documentary is set at a house in Los Angeles, where Cyrus performs eight songs from her eighth studio album Endless Summer Vacation (2023) alongside her single, "The Climb" (2009), while discussing the creative process behind the album.
-The special serves as a companion piece to the album.

-Synopsis

-The official synopsis released to Disney+ states "Miley Cyrus takes the stage in this must-see, Disney+ music event, Miley Cyrus – Endless Summer Vacation (Backyard Sessions).
-For the first time ever, Miley performs songs from her highly anticipated eighth studio album, Endless Summer Vacation, including her hit single "Flowers", seven additional tracks from the album, plus a special performance.
-The global superstar's cinematic, one-of-a-kind performances are threaded together with exclusive interviews in the famed Los Angeles house where Frank Sinatra once lived, and where Miley shot the celebrated official music video for "Flowers".
-With this special, Miley opens the door to audiences around the world providing insight into her new album and the person she is today."

-Release and promotion

-On March 3, 2023, Cyrus announced the television special to promote her eighth studio album, Endless Summer Vacation.
-The special is executive produced by Cyrus under her production company, Hopetown Entertainment, with Crush Management, and Columbia Records as co-producers.